 All UCEM staff are encouraged to deal with issues raised by students in a timely and effective manner in line with UCEM's complaints process.
-Complaints should be raised as soon as possible and normally no later than 20 working days after the issue arising.
+Complaints should be raised as soon as possible and normally no later than 20 working days after the issue has arisen.

+As shown in Appendix C: Overview of the UCEM complaints process if no resolution is reached at Stage 1 (informal stage), the complaint should be forwarded to Stage 2 of formal complaint to UCEM's Complaints Officer.
 Every effort will be made to resolve complaints informally at source in the first instance.
 The department at the source of the complaint should respond to the Stage 1 complainant as soon as possible and within 20 working days of UCEM's receipt of the informal complaint.

-As shown in Appendix C: Overview of the UCEM complaints process, if the complainant is not satisfied with the outcome and wishes to proceed to Stage 2, the complaint should be forwarded to UCEM's Complaints Officer normally within 20 working days of receiving the outcome of Stage 1.
+If the complainant is not satisfied with the outcome and wishes to proceed to Stage 2, they must normally notify UCEM within 20 working days of receiving the outcome of Stage 1.

-At Stage 2 (formal stage), the Complaints Officer will allocate the complaint to an Investigating Officer who is a senior member of UCEM staff who has had no previous involvement with the complaint.
+At Stage 2 (formal stage), the Complaints Officer will allocate the complaint to an Investigating Officer who is a member of Senior Staff who has had no previous involvement with the complaint, usually the Vice Principal - Student Experience or the Dean-Learning and Teaching.
+Where appropriate mediation may be offered to resolve the complaint.
 A written response will be issued to the student within 20 working days.
 If the student is dissatisfied by the outcome at Stage 2, the complaint can be referred to Stage 3, (review stage) normally within 20 working days.

-Stage 3 is undertaken by an external independent reviewer, normally an Independent Trustee from the Board of Trustees, who sits outside of UCEM's management structure.
+Stage 3 is undertaken by an external independent reviewer.
 The purpose of the review is to ensure that the correct procedure has been followed by UCEM, and the outcome is reasonable.
 The review will not re-investigate the complaint unless new evidence has been presented.